 - Expenses associated with the Solar Policy course in Washington, DC, including special course fee, lodging, travel, and a stipend for meal expenses and ground transport.

-- All purchases and travel must be pre-approved through the Program Manger.
+- All purchases and travel are facilitated by the Program Manager.

 - Program-specific career-building and networking opportunities such as such as panel discussions, resume-writing workshops, mixers and field trips.

 - Facilitation of an Industrial Advisory Board composed of Arizona’s solar industry leaders.
 The Advisory Board is charged with ensuring that the program’s curriculum remains responsive to the dynamic demands of the solar industry.

 - Dedicated PSM SEEC Program Manager to assist with course selection, enrollment, ASU policy navigation, etc. PSM SEEC students enjoy more direct access to their academic advisor than do most other graduate students, who are only one among as many as 500 other students awaiting the assistance of their academic advisor.

 - Exclusive study space for PSM SEEC students.

 The cost of the program varies from student to student, based on a variety of factors, including residency status, course load and distribution of courses from spring, to summer, to fall semesters.
 The following is an estimate and indicates entire tuition/fee costs based on estimated 2015/16 tuition rates and completing the program within 12 months as outlined on the degree map.